Objective, Burma!: Development

 Jerry Wald claimed he had the idea for doing a film set in Burma in Christmas 1943, feeling this particular theatre of the war would soon be active, and hoping the movie could be made and released before then.

 Lester Cole says the original story was written by Alvah Bessie who wrote a "dozen or so" pages before being pulled off the project by Wald and assigned to something else.
 The job of writing the story and screenplay was given to Cole and a new writer for film, Ranald MacDougall.
 MacDougall had been a creator and co-writer of the CBS radio series The Man Behind the Gun that was awarded a 1942 Peabody Award.
 He had been contracted to Warner Brothers, with this his second film after uncredited work on Pride of the Marines.
 "Ranald was a pleasure to work with," wrote Cole later, "bright, eager to learn, a facile writer of dialogue: we got along famously."

-In his memoirs, Cole claims Wald was inspired by a book about an attempted British invasion of Burma called Merrill's Marauders and he decided to change the troops from being British to American.
+In his memoirs, Cole claims Wald was inspired by a book about an attempted British invasion of Burma called Merrill's Marauders, and he decided to change the troops from being British to American.
 However, Merrill's Marauders was an American unit.

 The film was announced in January 1944, with Wald and Walsh attached.
 Errol Flynn was already being discussed as the star.
 Franchot Tone was mentioned as a possible co-star.

-Shooting

-Filming began in April 1944.
-By this stage, the Allied campaign had already started in Burma, meaning Wald was unable to do a Casablanca style cashing in on the film's release.
+Filming

+The production began in April 1944, when the Allied Burma campaign was already well underway; this stopped Wald releasing the film in the same way Casablanca premiered just weeks after the launch of Operation Torch in 1942 (when US forces joined the British to invade French North Africa) Walsh said Flynn "was on his good behaviour because he was writing a book when I was not using him.
+Between being gung ho and typing his life story he had no time for anything more than a half a dozen drinks, which for him was almost total abstention."

 Cole says Walsh had "contempt for writers" but that Wald made him stick to the script.

-The film was made with authentic World War II American military material, aircraft and gliders, due to their availability.
 Wald acknowledged that the plot bore a significant similarity to the 1940 film Northwest Passage.

-Walsh said Flynn "was on his good behaviour because he was writing a book when I was not using him.
-Between being gung ho and typing his life story he had no time for anything more than a half a dozen drinks, which for him was almost total abstention."
+Due to the availability, the film is notable for using authentic World War II American military material such as the aircraft and gliders.

 Location

 Exteriors were shot at the Los Angeles County Arboretum and Botanic Garden, California.
-Filming began on May 1, 1944 and was scheduled for 60 days, but shooting required more than 40 extra days due to bad weather and constant script changes.
+Filming began on May 1, 1944, and was scheduled for 60 days, but shooting required more than 40 extra days due to bad weather and constant script changes.

 The movie also contains a large amount of actual combat footage filmed by U.S. Army Signal Corps cameramen in the China-Burma-India theatre as well as New Guinea.